-Any activity that takes your mind, eyes, or hands off of the steering while is considered a distraction when you’re driving.
-This includes activities like eating, grooming, adjusting the air conditioning controls, or talking to your passengers.
+Any activity that takes your mind, eyes, or hands off of the steering while is considered a distraction when you’re driving, including activities like eating, grooming, adjusting the air conditioning controls, or talking to your passengers.

 It today’s world, distracted cell phone use now includes cell phone use of any kind.
-The personal injury attorneys at Wilson Kehoe Winingham know about car accidents and distractions while driving.
 Here is what we know about the effects of cell phones on motorists.

 Looking at your phone to read or respond to a text message takes an average of five seconds.
-When you’re driving at 55 miles an hour, you would have traveled the length of a football field—without looking at the road.
-It doesn’t matter if you look up frequently during that time or if you’re stopped at a red light; it takes about three seconds for your mind to focus again after you’ve checked your phone.
+When you’re driving at 55 miles per hour, you would have traveled the length of a football field—all without looking at the road.
+It doesn’t matter if you look up frequently during that time or if you’ve stopped at a red light; it takes about three seconds for your mind to focus again after you’ve checked your phone.
 There simply isn’t enough time to text and drive.

 Each state makes its own laws about distracted driving and cell phones, and Indiana is no exception.
-In the State of Indiana, drivers under 18 aren’t allowed to use cell phones or other electronic devices while operating a vehicle—it doesn’t matter if they’re talking or texting or if the device is hands-free.
+In Indiana, drivers under 18 aren’t allowed to use cell phones or other electronic devices while operating a vehicle.
+It doesn’t matter if they’re talking or texting or if the device is hands-free.

 Drivers over the age of 18 are allowed to use hands-free cell phones while driving with restrictions on typing, transmitting, or reading emails and text messages.
 Both laws are primary laws, meaning that a police officer can pull you over for cell phone use without seeing another violation.
 The maximum fine for cell phone use while driving is $500.

 The easiest way to prevent distracted driving accidents is to stay focused.
 If you’re behind the wheel of a vehicle, your job is to make sure that you’re alert, attentive, and driving defensively.
-You can’t control whether a driver in another car is using a cell phone, but in staying distraction-free you can be alert enough to react to their driving.
+You can’t control whether a driver in another car is using a cell phone, but by staying distraction-free, you can be alert enough to react to their driving.